SoarGroup/SoarGroup.github.io/docs/soar_manual/04_ProceduralKnowledgeLearning.md

 non-operational conditions that it encounters while backtracing in the following
 manner:

-- It stores constraints on the value a single identity, for example>= 0,< 23.
+- It stores constraints on the value a single identity, for example>= 0,< 23.
-- It stores relational constraints between two identities, for example> `<min>`, `< <max>` or `<> <other>`.
+- It stores relational constraints between two identities, for example> `<min>`, `< <max>` or `<> <other>`.
-- EBC stores all of these constraints based on the underlying identities, not the variables used.
+- EBC stores all of these constraints based on the underlying identities, not the variables used.
 For example, if a variable<foo>had the constraint<> <other>, EBC would record that the variables that share the identity of<foo>cannot have the same value as variables that share the identity of<other>.